 Ships with external 18v DC power supply

-The LINK can be connected to any streaming input.
 The output is connected by cable to a USB equipped DAC.
-If your system doesn’t have a DAC with a USB input, the AudioQuest Dragonfly Cobalt is an excellent way to use a LINK connecting directly to the line inputs of an amplifier.
+If your system doesn’t have a DAC with a USB input, the AudioQuest Dragonfly Cobalt is an excellent way to use a LINK II connecting directly to the line inputs of an amplifier.

 Supported Audio File formats:

 PCM Lossless: FLAC, Apple Lossless (ALAC), WAV, AIFF Compressed (lossy) Audio: MP3, AAC (in M4A container) MQA (only if DAC supports hardware unfolding)

 (The LINK) supports files to DSD and MQA standards, alongside the usual suspects of PCM, Apple Lossless, FLAC, WAV, and the Compressed Twins (AAC and MP3).
 The DAC needs to support MQA hardware unfolding, because the Stack treats all of these sources in the same ‘get out of the way’ style.